ScratchEverywhere/ScratchEverywhere.github.io/install.md

 Then it should be as simple as opening the Homebrew Launcher on your 3DS and running the app!

+## NDS

+Download the `.nds` file in the [Releases tab](https://github.com/ScratchEverywhere/ScratchEverywhere/releases) or [nightly build](https://nightly.link/ScratchEverywhere/ScratchEverywhere/workflows/nightly-nds/main/Scratch%20Everywhere!%20DS%20Nightly.zip).

+Place the `.nds` file in your SD card, and put Scratch projects in `sd:/scratch-ds/`.

+Then it should be as simple as running the app!

-## Get up and running for Wii U
+## Wii U

-Download the `scratch-wiiu.zip` file in the Releases tab or [nightly build](https://nightly.link/ScratchEverywhere/ScratchEverywhere/workflows/nightly-wiiu/main/Scratch%20Everywhere!%20Wii%20U%20Nightly.zip).
+Download the `scratch-wiiu.zip` file in the [Releases tab](https://github.com/ScratchEverywhere/ScratchEverywhere/releases) or
+[nightly build](https://nightly.link/ScratchEverywhere/ScratchEverywhere/workflows/nightly-wiiu/main/Scratch%20Everywhere!%20Wii%20U%20Nightly.zip).

 > [!NOTE]